mishoo/UglifyJS/README.md

 is a separate step, different from variable name mangling.
 Pass `--mangle-props` to enable it.
-It will mangle all properties in the input code with the exception of built in DOM properties and properties in core javascript classes.
+It will mangle all properties in the input code with the exception of built in DOM properties and properties in core JavaScript classes.
 For example:

 ```javascript
 // example.js